BhallaLab/moose/docs/source/install/install.rst

 or by using ``git`` ::

     $ git clone https://github.com/BhallaLab/moose-gui

+Alternatively the moose-gui folder exists within the moose folder downloaded and built earlier in the installation process.
+It can be found under ``location_of_moose_folder/moose/moose-gui/``.

 Below are packages which you may want to install to use MOOSE Graphical User Interface.